What this has to do with placemaking

 In the meantime, as a bonus track, here are two more costumed guides that you point your phone at, usually on your way to or from lunch.

-Unless you are in a rush, you always stopped to listen to them for a minute or two.
+Unless you are in a rush, you always stop to listen to them for a minute or two.

 The two phrases you hear most often: "Despite what you were taught in school..." and "What really happened..."